Black bear populations are bouncing back. Here's how these Texas towns are coping

 Recently, they removed the food and water at the suggestion of state officials, and have even electrified their fence, too — all in effort of keeping the bears away.

 But the bears are still coming, they say.
 "These bears are pretty large," said Pam Clouse, as she pulled up an image of a bear from a trail camera at their house.
-"They're probably about 4, 500 pounds if I had to guess."
+"They're probably about 4 [or] 500 pounds if I had to guess."

 The Clouses feel like more can be done to ease residents' concerns over bears wandering onto their property.
 "I'm not promoting a hunting season for the black bears," said Ken Clouse.
 "But there's got to be some type of control."